awesomephant/blog/_posts/2018-07-08-showing-web-design.md

 date: 2018-07-08 10:00:00
 tags: ""
 thumb: "http://www.maxkoehler.com/assets/showing-design/facebook.jpeg"
-intro: "If you're a person who makes websites for people, you probably want to show that work in a portfolio of some kind.
+intro: "If you make websites for people, you probably want to show that work in a portfolio of some kind.
 What's the best way to do that?"
 twitter_blurb: '"Documenting Web Design Work" by @maxakohler'
 ---